AnuragBalhra/Youtube-Video-Collector/README.md

 ## Setup

-This is a dockerized project, so the only that we need to do is start docker containers using following command
+This is a dockerized project, so the only that we need to do is start docker containers but before that make sure you have the following environment variable set

+> YOUTUBE_API_KEYS

+This should be a space separated list of Youtube API keys.
+These keys would be used while calling Youtube v3 API's.
+Once you've added above env variable use the following command to bring up your containerised service

 > docker-compose up

 ## Logging

 Logs of all contianers or specific containers can be monitored using following command -

 > docker-compose logs

 or